miciek/galactic-twitter/README.md

 # Galactic Twitter
 This project serves as a practical example of strongly-typed functional approach to creating simple DB-backed asynchronous service.
 There are two implementations: one in [Java](src/main/java) and one in [Scala](src/main/scala).
 You can use them to compare functional features in both languages.

+The project is a foundation for my talk about functional programming: ["Pragmatist's Guide to Functional Geekery"](http://michalplachta.com/talks/).
+Slides can be found on [Speaker Deck](https://speakerdeck.com/miciek/pragmatists-guide-to-functional-geekery).

 ## Background
 The application simulates some of [Twitter](http://twitter.com) for a [Star Wars](http://www.starwars.com) based domain.